-Every year, the museum hosts three exhibitions with pieces lent to it from all across the world.
+Every year, the museum hosts three exhibitions with pieces lent to it from worldwide.
 The three significant exhibitions are temporary.

 Additionally, it puts on smaller displays that run for short durations plus a whole host of events.
 The interior and exterior of this museum give you plenty of unique backgrounds to capture memorable pictures.

 3. The Babelsberg Park

-The park is in a perfect location at the banks of the Havel River.
+The park is north of the famous Babelsberg Film Studio and a short trek from Germany’s Capital, Berlin.
+This is in a perfect location on the banks of the Havel River.
 Everything about this park speaks of the excellent landscaping and architecture of the area.